plusplusco/example-codelab/README.md

 # Additional Features

 PlusPlus supports a write API to update codelabs.
-You can use this feature to build a CD pipeline for your codelab - check out the script in [.github/workflows/publish-codelab.yml](https://github.com/plusplusco/example-codelab/blob/main/.github/workflows/publish-codelab.yml) for an example of publishing via GitHub Actions.
+You can use this feature to build a CD pipeline for your codelab - check out the script in [.github/workflows/publish-codelab.yml](https://github.com/plusplusco/example-codelab/blob/main/.github/workflows/publish-codelab.yml) for an example of publishing via GitHub Actions and see [publish.py](https://github.com/plusplusco/example-codelab/blob/main/publish.py) for an example of the actual API usage.

+Please feel free to steal and modify for your needs...